-- pairs

-- Competition & teamwork

-- 2v2 and 3v3...

-- To see this activity in action visit ayso.org/10u-pass-rec-
+To see this activity in action visit ayso.org/10u-pass-rec-2-act-1

 - 20x25 grid.

 - Divide team into two groups.

 - Set up 6-8 windows arranged randomly throughout the training grid (each window is approximately 1-2 yards wide).

 - The two teams compete to score points by a progression of methods:

 - > Dribbling the ball through a window.

 - > Passing the ball through a window.

 - > Passing the ball to a teammate on the opposite side of a window